drawcall/Proton/README.md

 Check out examples at [http://drawcall.github.io/Proton/](http://drawcall.github.io/Proton/).
 The **3D version** of the proton engine is here [here](https://github.com/drawcall/three.proton/).
 An available **react version** is [here](https://github.com/lindelof/particles-bg).

+For guidance on how to use Proton with TypeScript, please refer to [https://github.com/drawcall/Proton/issues/109](https://github.com/drawcall/Proton/issues/109)

 ## Features

 - **Easy to use** It takes only a dozen lines of code to create a particle animation effect.